 For more on this topic, see The Etiquette of Seat Backs and Elbow Room.

 If it’s a long flight, consider setting a watch or cell phone alarm for 45 minutes before you have to land.
-That gives you time to go to the restroom, gather your gear, tie your shoes, watch the approach to your destination — you might even convince an attendant to pour you a cup of coffee — and walk off the plane fully awake.
+That gives you time to go to the restroom, gather your gear, tie your shoes, watch the approach to your destination, drink a cup of coffee, and walk off the plane fully awake.

 Reaching your destination fully rested, whether you indulge in a short and sweet nap or a full rack en route, always beats lurching around an airport tired and crabby.
 Grab your 40 winks (and then some) in flight, and you’ll be a happier traveler.